 Options for Changing Entity Type.
 When an entity qualifies for a change in entity type pursuant to section 95835(c), the following shall apply:

-A covered entity may elect to remain in the Cap-and-Trade Program as an opt-in covered entity pursuant to section 95813(h) and does not need to apply for a new set of tracking system accounts; or
+A covered entity may elect to remain in the Cap-and-Invest Program as an opt-in covered entity pursuant to section 95813(h) and does not need to apply for a new set of tracking system accounts; or

-A covered entity or an opt-in covered entity may elect to remain in the Cap-and-Trade Program and apply for a new tracking system account as a voluntarily associated entity pursuant to section 95814; or
+A covered entity or an opt-in covered entity may elect to remain in the Cap-and-Invest Program and apply for a new tracking system account as a voluntarily associated entity pursuant to section 95814; or

 An entity that has fully met the reporting cessation requirements of section 95101(i) of MRR may elect to exit the Cap-and-Trade Program pursuant to section 95835(f).